dashingsoft/pyarmor/docs/usage.rst

 The prefer way is :ref:`using plugin to extend license type`.
 The advantage is that your scripts needn't be changed at all.
 Just write authentication code in a separated script, and inject it in the obfuscated scripts as obfuscating.
+For more information, refer to :ref:`How to Deal with Plugins`

 Here are some plugin examples